Recent Legal Update

 Analysis

 Apply the Rule to the Facts: Here, the estate was opened in connection with a wrongful-death settlement, and the funds have been received.
-That usually means the personal representative should (1) confirm the settlement approval path was correct for the heir group, (2) prepare an accounting that treats the wrongful-death proceeds as separate from ordinary estate assets, (3) document any payments made from the recovery in the categories allowed for wrongful-death proceeds, and (4) distribute the remaining balance to the intestate heirs and collect signed receipts/releases.
-Because a spouse/intestate heir is now claiming lack of notice and may contest what was done, closing the file cleanly may require addressing that dispute before filing (or having approved) a final account.
+That usually means the personal representative should (1) confirm the settlement approval path was correct for the distribution group, (2) prepare an accounting that treats the wrongful-death proceeds as separate from ordinary estate assets, (3) document any payments made from the recovery in the categories allowed for wrongful-death proceeds, including the statutory limits for medical and hospital expenses, and (4) distribute the remaining balance to the intestate beneficiaries under the wrongful-death statute and collect signed receipts/releases.
+Because a spouse/intestate beneficiary is now claiming lack of notice and may contest what was done, closing the file cleanly may require addressing that dispute before filing (or having approved) a final account.

 Process & Timing

-1. Who files: The personal representative (executor/administrator).
+- Who files: The personal representative (executor/administrator).
 Where: The Estates Division of the Clerk of Superior Court in the county where the estate is pending.
-What: A final account (or the county’s required closing filing) showing receipt of wrongful-death funds, disbursements, and distributions, with supporting documentation such as settlement statements, proof of payments, and heir receipts/releases.
+What: A final account, separate wrongful-death accounting, or the county’s required closing filing showing receipt of wrongful-death funds, disbursements, and distributions, with supporting documentation such as settlement statements, proof of payments, and beneficiary receipts/releases.
 When: After all settlement funds clear, all allowed payments are made, and distributions are ready to be completed and documented.

-2. Confirm settlement approval and distribution group: If the settlement required a judge’s approval (for example, because not all recipients were competent adults who consented in writing), confirm that an approval order exists before final distribution.
-If there is a dispute about who the heirs are (or whether an heir was left out), address that before closing to reduce the risk of reopening or surcharge claims.
+- Confirm settlement approval and distribution group: If the settlement required a judge’s approval (for example, because not all persons entitled to share in the recovery were competent adults who consented in writing), confirm that an approval order exists before final distribution.
+If there is a dispute about who is entitled to share in the recovery (or whether a beneficiary was left out), address that before closing to reduce the risk of reopening or surcharge claims.

-3. Distribute and document: Make distributions to the intestate heirs, then obtain signed receipts/releases from each heir confirming the amount received and acknowledging it is the heir’s share of the wrongful-death proceeds.
+- Distribute and document: Make distributions to the intestate beneficiaries under the wrongful-death statute, then obtain signed receipts/releases from each beneficiary confirming the amount received and acknowledging it is the beneficiary’s share of the wrongful-death proceeds.
 File the closing paperwork and keep proof of delivery and payment records in case the Clerk requests them or a dispute is filed later.

 Exceptions & Pitfalls

-• Paying the wrong things from the recovery: Wrongful-death proceeds are not a general pot to pay ordinary estate debts.
-Paying non-allowed items can trigger objections from heirs and can complicate closing.
+- Paying the wrong things from the recovery: Wrongful-death proceeds are not a general pot to pay ordinary estate debts.
+Paying non-allowed items, or paying medical/hospital expenses above the statutory limits without a valid exception, can trigger objections from beneficiaries and can complicate closing.

-• Heir notice and “missing heir” issues: If a spouse or other heir claims they were not notified or not included, the Clerk may require the issue to be resolved (sometimes through a contested estate proceeding) before approving a final closing.
-A careful heirship review and written receipts/releases can be critical.
+- Heir notice and “missing heir” issues: If a spouse or other person entitled to share in the recovery claims they were not notified or not included, the Clerk may require the issue to be resolved (sometimes through a contested estate proceeding) before approving a final closing.
+A careful determination of who is entitled to share in the recovery and written receipts/releases can be critical.

-• Confidentiality concerns: Some settlements include confidentiality terms.
-In practice, some estates handle this by filing an accounting that documents required disbursements and confirms remaining funds were distributed to heirs, supported by heir receipts/releases, without publicly disclosing the settlement amount—subject to what the local Clerk will accept.
+- Confidentiality concerns: Some settlements include confidentiality terms.
+In practice, some estates handle this by filing an accounting that documents required disbursements and confirms remaining funds were distributed to beneficiaries, supported by beneficiary receipts/releases, without publicly disclosing the settlement amount—subject to what the local Clerk will accept and any judge’s confidentiality order.

 Conclusion

-In North Carolina, closing out the wrongful-death portion of a probate estate after settlement generally requires keeping the proceeds separate, paying only the categories allowed for wrongful-death recoveries, distributing the remaining balance to the intestate heirs, and filing the estate’s closing paperwork with the Clerk of Superior Court supported by proof of payment and heir receipts/releases.
-When a spouse or other heir claims lack of notice or contests the administration, the most important next step is to file a final account only after the heirship/distribution dispute is resolved or addressed through the Clerk’s process.
+In North Carolina, closing out the wrongful-death portion of a probate estate after settlement generally requires keeping the proceeds separate, paying only the categories allowed for wrongful-death recoveries, observing the statutory limits and Clerk-approval requirements for medical, hospital, and burial-related claims, distributing the remaining balance to the intestate beneficiaries under the wrongful-death statute, and filing the estate’s closing paperwork with the Clerk of Superior Court supported by proof of payment and beneficiary receipts/releases.
+When a spouse or other person entitled to share in the recovery claims lack of notice or contests the administration, the most important next step is to file a final account only after the entitlement/distribution dispute is resolved, addressed through the Clerk’s process, or handled through the optional final-account notice procedure where appropriate.

 Talk to a Probate Attorney